How have you adapted to people's changing needs?

 Tanya Snow, director, Bria Communities [4:10]

-I would say the resident involvement.
-By empowering people to be an active part of the community [that] just results in a very vibrant, happy place.
+Resident involvement [at Bria let's] people be an active part of the community.
+[That] just results in a very vibrant, happy place.
 So, you're walking in and you're seeing you're seeing life!
 You're seeing people moving and people engaging with each other.
 And I think that's critical because when someone's making a choice to move in, it's very challenging.
 Many of them are coming from being alone at home.

 Having an environment, where they can see that there's a life … that that there's a lot to live for and a vibrancy.
 And the development of relationships … that's what we've been trying to really work for over the last couple of years.
 [We want] to make sure that the engagement level and the active communication with everyone—families, residents—is there, so that the information is available when they want it, and they know where to get it.